bioimagesuiteweb/examples/step09/README.md

         gulp build

-2. To test, first type:
+2. Then test using:

         gulp webserver

-    Then open your browser to
+    and open your browser to

         http://localhost:8080/build/web/index.html

-3. To create a zip file type
+3. To create a zip file type:

+        gulp zip

-* `gulp zip` -- will create a zip file for upload to a web server.
-This can be found in `build/dist`.
+    This will create a zip file for upload to a web server, which can be found in `build/dist`.

-You can streamline the entire process type
+Alternatively, type:

     gulp webpage

-This will first build and then zip the application.
+This first build and then zip the application.

 ## Packaging Problems

 ### 1. Copying Unchanging Files from Various Directories to a Single Place

-The first task is to move all static assets (images, code, .css files, fonts etc.) that do not change to a single location.
+The first task is to move all static assets (images, code, `.css` files, fonts etc.) that do not change to a single location.
 We will use the directory `build/web` for this purpose.
 This is accomplished by the task `commonfiles` which has the form: